Star Wars (2015 comic book): Plot

 The Star Wars series focuses on Luke, Leia and Han's continued conflict against the Galactic Empire with their fellow Rebel allies soon after the destruction of the first Death Star.
 As the series begins, Leia leads a covert Rebel mission to destroy an Imperial weapons factory, attracting the attention of Darth Vader.
 In issues #4–5, Luke returns to Tatooine, searching Obi-Wan Kenobi's abandoned house for anything of interest regarding Obi-Wan or his father.
 He fights Boba Fett but also discovers Obi-Wan's journals, which Luke reads in issues #7, #15, #20, and #26–30.
-In issue #6, Fett reveals to Vader that the Rebel pilot who destroyed the Death Star is named Skywalker; the issue also introduces Sana Starros, who is dramatically introduced as Han Solo's wife but later confesses to have only posed as his spouse during a previous scam.
+In issue #6, Fett reveals to Vader that the Rebel pilot who destroyed the Death Star is named Skywalker; the issue also introduces Sana Starros, who is dramatically introduced as Han Solo's wife Sana Solo before revealed to be only legally married to him on one planet during a previous scam, after which Han had stolen her cut.
 She becomes a recurring character.
 Issues #13–14 are part of the "Vader Down" crossover with the Darth Vader comic series.
 In issues #16–19, the Rebels enlist the help of antagonist Doctor Aphra.
 Issues #21–25 involve capturing a Star Destroyer.
 Issues #26–30 flash back to Yoda's history before the events of The Phantom Menace, as recounted in Obi-Wan's journals.
 Issues #31–32 are part of "The Screaming Citadel" crossover with the Doctor Aphra series.
 In issues #38–43, the Rebels fight to prevent the Imperials from obtaining kyber crystals on Jedha.
 In issues #44–49, they try to recruit Mon Cala to the Rebel cause even as the world experiences local unrest.
 In issues #50–55, the Mon Calamari, including Admiral Ackbar, join their cause, even as Queen Trios of Shu-Torun betrays them, allowing the Empire to attack.
 Issues #56–61 sees the Rebellion crippled and scattered.
 In issues #62–67, Leia strikes back against Queen Trios with the aid of the unorthodox Partisans.
 The closing story arc, told in issues #68–75, sees the Rebels avoiding Imperial probe droids, getting wrapped up in a crime syndicate's conflict with the Empire, and aiding the rock creatures of an unstable world against Imperial forces led by Vader.